NathanCheshire/GravatarJavaClient/README.md

 - Gravatar image requests
 - Gravatar profile requests

-This client also follows [Effective Java](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) item 52, refer to objects by their interfaces.
-I can't see a case where a developer using this library wants to implement their own `GravatarImageRequestBuilder`, but if for whatever reason they wanted to, they could easily do so by implementing from the `GravatarImageRequestBuilder` interface.
+This client also follows [Effective Java](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) items, such as item 52: refer to objects by their interfaces.
+I cannot see a case where a developer using this library wants to implement their own `GravatarImageRequestBuilder`, but if for whatever reason it was desired to, a developer could easily do so by implementing from the `GravatarImageRequestBuilder` interface.
 The default implementation, however, I'll be maintaining and keeping up to date, ensuring tested and feature rich methods are exposed.
-If a method you'd like to exist in this class is not present, feel free to make it yourself and create a PR.
+If a method you would like to exist in this class is not present, and you think others would benefit from it, feel free to implement it yourself and create a PR.

 ## Getting Started